UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

 7. Prepare the extension cables.

-9. On the riser card, remove the pluggable fuses for the 3.3 V and 12 V rails.
+9. Prepare the riser card for soldering by removing the pluggable fuses for the 3.3 V and 12 V rails.

     The following picture illustrates the fuses that need to be removed from an *Adex Electronics PEX16IX* we used and the 5 V fuse that can remain.